gitKrystan/2025-emberfest/slides.md

 <div class="text-6xl mt-8">🖖</div>

 <!--
-We hope that with this momentum on our project, we will be able to live long...and prosper.
+We hope that with this momentum, we will be able to live long...and prosper as a project.
 -->

 ---